rtpsug/rtpsug.github.io/_speakers/2-Mark_Hutchinson.md

 bio :
 talk-title: Filtering Files at Scale
 abstract:
-    Searching for files in large data sets can be a real drag... it's like trying to find a needle in a haystack!
-How do you do that quickly?
-Let's dive into different methods available for searching for files at scale.
-We'll discuss pros and cons and how to improve results with simple tweaks to boost performance
+    Searching for files in large data sets can be a real drag.
+It's like trying to find a needle in a haystack!
+How do you do that quickly?While most Powershell problems are I/O bound, sometimes the limitation is memory.
+Mark will show the many ways that I/O can slow your PS scripts, using file filtering methods as examples.
+The overarching topic of this presentation is performance analysis.
+Let's dive into different methods available for searching for files at scale using available tools/utilities.
+We'll discuss pros and cons and how to improve results to boost performance.
 talk: PowerShell-101
 index: 2
 ---